ylansegal/blog/source/_posts/2013-04-22-forget-vim-learn-your-os-shortcuts.markdown

 ## Making iTerm 2 Play Along

-I mentioned UNIX tools: I spend a decent amount of my time in iTerm.
+I mentioned UNIX tools: I spend a decent amount of my time in iTerm2.
 I use git's command line client (with a few aliases of course), usually run my specs from the database, debug data in my database shell, etc. Most of the above shortcuts don't work there as ```bash``` and ```zsh``` have their own key bindings.
-However, it is not hard to have iTerm do the translation for you: In the preferences, you can map a keyboard shortcut to hex codes.
+However, it is not hard to have iTerm do the translation for you: In the preferences, you can map a keyboard shortcut to hex codes or escape sequences.
 Most of the bash standard shortcuts map directly to one of those.

 For example, I added a shortcut for [command]-[←] to send hex code 0X15, which maps to [ctrl]-[a].
 In turn, bash interprets this and moves your cursor to the beginning of the line.
 So far, here are the mappings I have added: